 - Hold ice or cool compresses on the rash area.

-- A topical anti-itch ointment, such as Calamine lotion, can ease itching.
+- Appy a topical anti-itch ointment or lotion, such as Benadryl (diphenhydramine) or Calamine lotion, to reduce the itching.

 When to Seek Medical Attention